kuhn-lab/kuhn-lab.github.io/projects.markdown

 - **Summary:** Investigated how immersive VR environments affect cognitive performance and memory retention.
 - **Outcome:** Published in *Nature Human Behaviour*, 2022
 - **Status:** Completed
+-->
 ---

 ## 📥 Interested in Collaborating?

-We welcome interdisciplinary partnerships.
-If you're interested in joining or collaborating on a project, [contact us](mailto:your-email@example.com) or visit our [Join Us](/join/) page.
+We welcome interdisciplinary and industrial partnerships.
+If you're interested in joining or collaborating on a project, [contact us](mailto:alexandre.kuhn@hevs.ch).